wiremock/api-template-library/fungenerators.com-taunt/index.md

 ---
 slug: "fungenerators-com-taunt"
-name: "Taunt as a service"
+title: "Taunt as a service"
 provider: "fungenerators.com"
 description: "Fungenerators taunt generation API generates random taunts / insults,\
   \  relevant to the given category.
 Many categories are supported and new ones are\